Embraer E175 vs Bombardier CRJ900

 The two aircraft carry similar passenger numbers, often around the mid-seventies of seats in United States scope-clause configurations, though the CRJ900 can be laid out with more seats in some markets.
 The CRJ900 is the lighter airframe and can offer lower trip costs and fuel burn, which appeals on cost-sensitive regional flying.
 The E175 is heavier and generally burns somewhat more fuel, but airlines have frequently favored it for its passenger appeal and cabin, judging the comfort advantage worth the cost.

 The clearest differences show up inside the cabin.
-The E175 has a wider, taller cabin with a more comfortable four-abreast layout, larger windows, and overhead bins big enough for many roller bags.
-The CRJ900's cabin is narrower and lower, with smaller bins that often force carry-ons to be gate-checked, and passengers frequently describe it as more cramped, particularly in the window seats near the sloping sidewall.
-Both avoid a middle seat thanks to their two-by-two seating, which is a genuine plus over some larger jets.
+The E175 has a wider, taller cabin with a comfortable four-abreast layout and larger windows, so it feels much like a small mainline jet; the CRJ900's cabin is narrower and lower, and passengers frequently describe it as cramped, particularly in the window seats beside the sloping sidewall where tall travellers run out of headroom.
+Both avoid a middle seat thanks to their two-by-two seating, a genuine plus over larger jets.
+On either, the quietest seats are well forward, away from the rear-mounted engines; the back rows near the aft galley are the ones to avoid.

 The choice tends to balance cost against comfort.
 The CRJ900 rewards operators focused on the lowest possible regional operating cost, while the E175 wins where passenger experience and cabin space carry more weight in the decision.
 For travelers, the E175 is usually the more comfortable ride, but the CRJ900 remains a capable and economical tool for the regional missions it was built to fly.